MohanCR97/Udacity-Data_Scientist_Nanodegree/Starbucks_CapstoneProject/README.md

 ### 4. Recommendation Engine

-We used a knowledge based recommendation engine in this project.
-We provided one that selects the most popular offers without considering demographics, first.
+I used a knowledge based recommendation engine in this project and provided one that selects the most popular offers without considering demographics, first.
 This system is a good start for customers that do not provide any demographic data in the app.

-For the rest of costumers, we introduced filters that help the system make recommendations based on the demographic data provided by the customers.
+For the rest of costumers, i introduced filters that help the system make recommendations based on the demographic data provided by the customers.

-We evaluated the recommendation systems by using visualizations from the data.
+I evaluated the recommendation systems by using visualizations from the data.

 ### 5. Blog Website